 Now once you have your categories and tags structure in place, you can start uploading WordPress PDFs to Document Library Pro.

 How to upload PDF files to the WordPress PDF library

 There are five different ways you can upload PDFs to WordPress.
 All of them are pretty easy, and you can go with the method that works best for you:

 - Create documents individually and either upload the PDF directly or link to a PDF hosted elsewhere

 - Select PDF files from the Media Library

 - Bulk PDF files CSV upload

 Let’s check each method in more detail.

-The most straightforward method is using the Add New option.
 This method lets you upload a single PDF to your website at a time.
 Here’s how you can do it.

 - Go to Documents → Add New.